nikolaialex/ostfalia_db_2021_hausarbeiten/AWS_DynamoDB/AWS_DynamoDB.md

     To find out how much capacity an operation consumes we can directly return the consumption in the read result by passing this parameter.

-To illustrate the previously introduced method we will now look at it with a coding example in the DynamoDB Node SDK and the simplified DynamoDB Document Client SDK.
+To illustrate the previously introduced method we will now look at it with a coding example[^19] in the DynamoDB Node SDK and the simplified DynamoDB Document Client SDK.

 ```